Earl of Cranbrook

-Earl of Cranbrook, in the County of Kent, is a title in the Peerage of the United Kingdom, created in 1892 for Gathorne Gathorne-Hardy, Baron Medway.
-The family seat is Great Glemham House, near Saxmundham, Suffolk.
-The title remains held by the Gathorne-Hardy family.
+Earl of Cranbrook, in the County of Kent, is a title in the Peerage of the United Kingdom.
+It was created in 1892 for the Conservative politician Gathorne Gathorne-Hardy, Viscount Cranbrook.
+The family seat was Hemsted Park, near Benenden, Kent.

-Creation and 1st Earl

-It was created in 1892 for the prominent Conservative politician Gathorne Gathorne-Hardy, 1st Viscount Cranbrook.
+History

+The first Earl was the son of the wealthy industrialist John Hardy MP and brother of Sir John Hardy, 1st Baronet.
 He notably held office as Home Secretary, Lord President of the Council, Secretary of State for War and Secretary of State for India.
-Gathorne-Hardy had already been created Viscount Cranbrook, of Hemsted in the County of Kent, in 1878, and was made Baron Medway, of Hemsted in the County of Kent, at the same time he was given the earldom.
+Gathorne-Hardy gained the "warm-personal regard" of Queen Victoria, and had already been created Viscount Cranbrook, of Hemsted in the County of Kent, in 1878, and was made Baron Medway, of Hemsted in the County of Kent, at the same time he was given the earldom.
 The latter title is used as a courtesy title for the Earl's eldest son and heir apparent.

-Second earl

 Lord Cranbrook's eldest son, the second Earl, represented Rye, Mid Kent and Medway in the House of Commons as a Conservative.
+His son, the third Earl, was gazetted as an officer and private secretary New Zealand.